alangpierce/sucrase/integrations/jest-plugin/README.md

 ## Usage

-First install the package as a dev dependency:
+First install the package and `sucrase` as a dev dependency:
 ```
-yarn add --dev @sucrase/jest-plugin
+yarn add --dev @sucrase/jest-plugin sucrase
 ```

 Then change the default transform in jest.config.js file: